-- If you have narrowly missed your offer, then we may decide to wait until A-level results are published in mid-August, so we can compare your performance fairly against the entire field of our offer-holders.
+- If you have narrowly missed your offer, then we will probably decide to wait until A-level results are published in mid-August, so we can compare your performance fairly against the entire field of our offer-holders.

 Mid-August - examination results

-- Once A Level and STEP results have been published, places are guaranteed for all conditional offer candidates who achieve the grades set - your application status will be .changed on UCAS, and you need simply await information from us about accommodation adn starting here as a student
+- Once A Level and STEP results have been published, places are guaranteed for all conditional offer candidates who achieve the grade requirements set - your application status will be .changed on UCAS, and you need simply await information from us about accommodation and starting here as a student

-- Some applicants who only narrowly missed achieving their offers may nevertheless have their places confirmed, or be placed in the summer Inercollegiate Pool which takes place the day after A-level results are published.
-If you have taken A-levels, please contact us as soon as you can on results day with details of your UMS marks.
+- Some applicants who narrowly miss achieving their offers may nevertheless have their places confirmed, or be placed in the summer Intercollegiate Pool which takes place the day after A-level results are published.
+If you have taken A-levels, please contact us as soon as you can on results day with details of your module marks.
 All decisions will be finalised by Friday evening.